tylerneylon/ed2/plan.md

 I could theoretically notice this by looking for an offset into a line that doesn't advance after a substitution is done, but I decided not to go into that much detail.

+## Global command execution

+There are few tricky bits to executing global commands.

+### Which lines to execute on

+This is not completely straightforward.
+Consider the command:

+    g/abc/m0\
+    t\
+    1

+This will move every line containing `abc` to the top of the file, then make a copy of that line.
+One method of choosing lines to execute on would be to keep searching forward for the given pattern.
+In this case, a naive implementation would be stuck in a loop noticing the new copies of `abc`.

+Instead of continuously searching forward, one could make a list of matching line numbers and execute on those.
+However, the line numbers could change as a result of commands executed.
+This could be addressed by keeping track of changes to the line number list, though I'm not sure how complex that updating process would need to be.

+Through some experimentation, I see that `ed` bails on certain kinds of global commands.
+It seems that if an execution moves or alters a matching line before that matching line is executed, then that matching line is never executed.
+For example, running this:

+    g/abc/.=\
+    %s/abc/abcd/g

+will only execute on a single line even if there are multiple matches.
+Being able to bail on changed lines makes life easier for me.

+One idea is to replace each line in `lines` with a struct that also contains an `is_marked` bool.

+A simpler-to-code idea is to keep a Map of the `char *` pointers for the matching lines.
+We can also keep a `next_line` global that is updated by non-global commands so that we know where to continue searching from after executing a command sequence.
+The advantage is that this runs quickly.
+The disadvantage is that it's a bit of work in several places to keep `next_line` correct, but I don't see a way around that.

+To be more explicit, this is the process I have in mind:

+1. Do a first pass search of all lines, storing matches in a Map where the `char *`s are used as keys.
+The Map is used as a set; the values aren't important, just the keys.
+Set `next_line` to 0.
+2. Iterate over lines starting at `next_line`, stopping whenever we see a `char *` that's in the Map.
+3. When we recognize a `char *`, set `current_line` and `next_line`,
+   and then re-parse the command
+   sequence one at a time to execute all of them on that line.
+Afterwards, go back to `next_line` and keep iterating as in step 2 (aka goto step 2).

+### Treating . as a variable

+An easy mistake would be to parse a range string given after the regular expression and immediately convert it into a fixed range.
+The desired behavior is to treat `.` as a variable that's updated with each execution.
+For example:

+    g/abc/.=

+is expected to print out every line number with a match, as opposed to printing the current line each time.

+Code-wise, I plan to do this by re-parsing the command list for each execution.
+I can set `current_line` before each execution so the range works as desired.

+### Accepting input

+The global command is the only one that treats trailing backslashes as continuations.
+I propose adding an `is_global` function which can quickly check a line so the code can know at a high level whether or not to treat trailing backslashes as continuations.